The Elite Nanny Team

-It’s no longer surprising to have health insurance plans for household employees.
+Having health insurance plans for full-time household employees is no longer surprising.
 Only businesses with fifty or more employees are required by law to provide health insurance for their employees.
-That list doesn’t include a majority of nanny employers, yet it’s still done.
+That list doesn’t include most nanny employers, yet it’s still done.
 Why is that?

 Well, experienced and qualified nannies are very hard to find, and when you see them, you can be sure they have many other job offers.
 According to eHealth insurance, health insurance “is an attractive benefit that can help keep and retain talent if you are looking to hire a nanny.”

 So, you can still go without a health insurance plan.
-But if you plan on employing an experienced nanny (and keeping them), you should probably fix one.
-If you've decided to get a health insurance plan for your nanny, then you will be wondering how to go about it.
+But if you plan to employ an experienced nanny (and keep them), you should probably fix one.
+If you've decided to get a health insurance plan for your nanny, you will wonder how to go about it.
 We’ve got you covered there.

-There are a few routes to take in getting an insurance plan, and we’re going to walk you through some of them.
+There are a few routes to take to get an insurance plan, and we will walk you through some of them.

 What Insurance Plan Do I Choose?